xkedude/Pomelo/README.md

 ## Trollstore

-TrollStore works on iOS 17+ and enables all the entitlements for you.
-It doesnt work on iOS 16- cause of a MoltenVK issue on iOS(its a W.I.P)
+TrollStore doesn't seem to work on iOS 16 or iOS 17, We are looking into Fixing it.
+Sorry for the inconvenience.

 # Post Setup Guides